 Family Office Practice Group

 A family office serves the vital roles of protecting, preserving and enhancing family wealth.
 As a single business resource for a prosperous family, the family office can plan, execute and manage all financial affairs from financial planning and strategy development to simple accounting and record keeping to bill paying.
-The needs for family office services range depending on the experience and understanding of those handling the wealth.
+Further, family offices often need fiduciary services, such as trust management and accounting.
+Our advisory and CFO consulting services support the needs for family office services to complement the experience and understanding of those handling the wealth.
 The number of households in the US with $5 million in investable assets — excluding their primary residence and collectibles — was about 1.1 million in 2011, according to a report in Financial Sense prepared by SMU Law School Professor Joseph Dancy.
 In Silicon Valley, we’ve witnessed an upsurge of recently affluent individuals from various high tech IPOs.
 They are unprepared to manage their new wealth and the management needed to both effectively utilize as well as maintain it.
 There is a desire to maintain their new lifestyle, spread the good fortune through philanthropic pursuits, make good investments to retain their wealth all while ensuring an efficient transfer of their assets across generations.
 They seek expertise from trusted advisors.

 The CFOs2GO Family Office Practice group provides the required knowledge and proficiency in structuring a family office and a deep bench of talent to administer and maintain it.
+Our advisory is flexible, based on onsite or virtual services needed.
 We provide technical excellence, individual and personalized solutions and responsiveness, while maintaining the highest level of discretion and integrity.

 Doug Kennedy has extensive knowledge and hands-on experience in building robust foundations for family offices and serving the role of trusted advisor.
 Doug has a keen understanding of the dynamics of a generation wealth and the positive impact that a family office can provide.
 Doug performs business advisory services and financial consulting work for a variety of family-owned businesses from start-ups to mature successful enterprises.
 He often coaches new leaders of the family-owned enterprise, mostly on financial issues, as they transition from one generation to the next and until they are fully up to speed and comfortable in their new role.
 A major portion of his experience was been spent in a family dominated publicly owned company and with high net worth individuals working on their special needs in areas of estate planning, wealth management, succession planning, leadership transition and risk mitigation.